sumeyyessmn/sumeyyessmn/README.md

 - 📫 How to reach me **sumeyye.ssmn@gmail.com**

 # 💫 About Me:
 I am an Information Technologies Teacher.
-I want to be a front-end developer soon.
+I want to be a Web developer.

 ## 🌐 Socials: